 - Compatible with dispatching programs at your company

+This is one of the best electronic logbooks available.
 Foreflight is one of the most popular EFB apps, and its set of features gets better each year.
-Foreflight Logbook is built right into the app, making it the natural choice if you already use Foreflight and have a subscription.
+Foreflight electronic logbook is built right into the app, making it the natural choice if you already use Foreflight and have a subscription.